Updated December 1, 2021.

 ON THE INCLUSION OF TRANS MEN

-When presented with these rules, many folks take no issue with transgender men like myself in sport.
+Most folks seem not to care about transgender men, like myself, competing in the boys or mens category.
 Some will argue that a trans man cannot possibly compete against cis men and therefore shouldn’t be allowed in men’s sports, to which I reply that we absolutely are capable.
 I beat 87% and 85% of all men in the NCAA who competed in my two best events.
 If you’d like to argue with my ability to compete, you’re arguing against numbers and facts, and that’s a different (you) issue.

 Another argument against trans men is some form of accusation involving unfair hormone usage—”you’re doping!”
 This, too, is baseless.
-As mentioned in the regulations, levels are strictly regulated in elite competition (such as in the NCAA).
-My testosterone levels had to be submitted multiple times every season to prove that my testosterone levels were at or below the average male level.
+In the NCAA (where I competed), my levels were strictly regulated, with my labs submitted multiple times every season to prove that my testosterone levels were at or below the average male level.

 Consider the flipside: although the NCAA allows random testing on all athletes, most of my teammates and most NCAA athletes are never tested for their levels.
 I was tested up to 3x a season.